Ça plane pour moi: Composition

+Ooh-ooh-ooh-ooh!
+In four colours.

+Reception

-The song was praised by Joe Strummer: "Plastic Bertrand compressed into that three minutes a bloody good record that will get any comatose person toe-tapping, you know what I mean?
+The song was praised by Joe Strummer of The Clash: "Plastic Bertrand compressed into that three minutes a bloody good record that will get any comatose person toe-tapping, you know what I mean?
 By purist rules, it's not allowed to even mention Plastic Bertrand.
 Yet, this record was probably a lot better than a lot of so-called punk records."

+In a review of the song for AllMusic, Steve Huey praised its "simple, inspired stupidity".

 Chart performance

 "Ça plane pour moi" became a hit in several European countries, peaking at No. 19 in Austria, No. 12 in Sweden, No. 11 in Bertrand's native Belgium, No. 8 in the U.K., No. 6 in West Germany, No. 4 in Ireland, No. 2 in the Netherlands, No. 7 in New Zealand and No. 2 in Australia.
 It also topped the Swiss charts for one week and the French charts for two consecutive weeks.

-In the U.S., the single peaked at No. 47 on the Billboard Hot 100, a feat for a French-language song because only "Dominique" by The Singing Nun and "Je t'aime... moi non plus" by Serge Gainsbourg and Jane Birkin had previously achieved such chart performance.
+In the U.S., the single peaked at No. 47 on the Billboard Hot 100, a strong performance for a French-language song; only "Dominique" by The Singing Nun and "Je t'aime... moi non plus" by Serge Gainsbourg and Jane Birkin had performed as well previously.
 It also peaked at No. 58 in Canada.

-The single has sold over 900,000 copies around the world and is regarded as a "punk-new wave-pop classic."
+The single sold over 900,000 copies around the world and is regarded as a "punk-new wave-pop classic."

+In popular culture

+"Ça plane pour moi" is featured in the 1985 film National Lampoon's European Vacation, 2001's Winning London starring Mary-Kate and Ashley Olsen, the 2004 comedy Eurotrip, the "Ready to Scare" episode (S3, E5) of What's New, Scooby Doo?, Danny Boyle's 2010 film 127 Hours, the opening scene of 2011's Jackass 3.5, the 2012 film Ruby Sparks, the 2013 film The Wolf of Wall Street, the 2017 film Freak Show, season 4, episode 9 of Hacks, and the trailer for the 2018 film Super Troopers 2.
+The song is also used as the soundtrack for a commercial spot for Time Warner Cable in the United States (April 2011).
+A cover version is featured in the video game Just Dance 2019.